rplacucci/attention-is-all-you-need/README.md

 - While this implementation used the same hyperparameters for preprocessing (e.g., subword tokenization marges) and decoding (e.g., beam size, length penalty, etc.), variations in the dataset could have yielded a gain of several BLEU points
 - Modern training infrastructure (using Pytorch v2.8 vs TensorFlow v1.2-1.4) also tends to stabilize optimization and improve results

-Overall, while absolute values differ due to these factors, the results agree with the trends reported in Vaswani et al.; moreover, the sacreBLEU score for **GermanEnglish** translation is higher at **33.9**, which is consistent with other implementations.
+Overall, while absolute values differ due to these factors, the results agree with the trends reported in Vaswani et al.; moreover, the sacreBLEU score for **German→English** translation is higher at **33.9**, which is consistent with other implementations.
 ## Attention Maps

 The correctness of this implementation can be further validated by inspecting the **attention maps** and confirming whether they qualitatively align with the findings reported by Vaswani et al. (2017) and the papers that followed.
 Below is a summary of the key results from this implementation, using the example sentence pair: